 Half Face Blades was founded by Andrew Arrabito, a Naval Special Warfare Operator (SEAL).
 After retirement from the teams, Andrew set out on a new mission: to meet the need for high quality, go-to knives and axes — hard use, versatile tools that work for every person, in every walk of life.

-Upon arriving at his shop in sunny Southern California, I was immediately stoked on Andy’s strong handshake and impeccable hospitality.
+Upon arriving at the Half Face Blades shop in sunny Southern California, I was immediately stoked on Andy’s strong handshake and impeccable hospitality.
 The shop is exactly what I expected from a small custom operation — no distractions, just piles of steel, machines and a small team of hard, dedicated individuals clearly focused on producing quality.

 I am from Northern California.
 I grew up loving the outdoors and spent every day outside.
 My older brothers immersed themselves in Native American culture and primitive living.
 I followed their lead, of course, and spent my summers making forts, tepees, and bows and arrows, catching snakes and lizards, and skinning small game a neighbor used to trap.
 From mushroom hunting to catching small animals with snares, we did it all.